Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-10-12-synthetic-workflow.md

 ## Notes

-Make sure to **disable any Launchers/Event Listeners that should not be triggered** during the Synthetic Worflow execution on payload or related resources.
+Make sure to **disable any Launchers/Event Listeners that should not be triggered** during the Synthetic Workflow execution on payload or related resources.

 ## Example